Speaker of the Jatiya Sangsad

 The Speaker of the Jatiya Sangsad is the presiding officer of the Parliament of Bangladesh.
 The speaker is elected generally in the first meeting of the parliament following general elections by Members of Parliament.
 Serving for a term of five years, the speaker chosen from sitting members of the parliament, and is by convention a member of the ruling party or alliance.

-Shirin Sharmin Chaudhury of the Awami League is the current Speaker who presides over the 11th Jatiya Sangsad.

 Powers and functions

-In exercise of her powers whether vested in her by the Constitution, the Rules of Procedure or any other law, the Speaker of Jatiyo Shangshad like her counterparts in any parliamentary democracy of the Westminster model, assumes a neutral role.
-She conducts, but does not take part in, the proceedings of the House.
+In exercising her powers whether vested in her by the Constitution, the Rules of Procedure, or any other law, the Speaker of Jatiyo Shangshad like her counterparts in any parliamentary democracy of the Westminster model, assumes a neutral role.
+She conducts but does not take part in, the proceedings of the House.
 The Speaker cannot vote on any motion under discussion in the House.
-Only in case of a tie or equality of votes, she has to exercise her casting vote so as to help the House avoid a stalemate and arrive at a discussion.
+Only in case of a tie or equality of votes, she has to exercise her casting vote to help the House avoid a stalemate and arrive at a discussion.

 The powers and functions of the Speaker emanate from the Constitution and the Rules of Procedure.
 Some statutes have also vested him with some powers, duties and responsibilities.
 The constitutional powers and responsibilities of the Speaker include the following: